RSGDATA/Charity-Funding-Predictor/README.md

 * "EIN"
 * "NAME"

- The EIN and NAME features are indifiers. both of these columns so not add to the models purpose of predicting money being well spent on orginizations.
-EIN is a natural index that would be usual for identifify trend on what orginisation Name is getting the most funding for example.
-In that case the columns would sty in the data set, but since we are predicting how well the money is being spent and not predicting where the money will go, there is now reason to keep these features in the data set.
+ The EIN and NAME features are indifiers. both of these columns do not add value to the models purpose of predicting money being well spent on orginizations.
+EIN is a natural index that would be useful for identifify trends by orginisation Name, and identifying which orginization is getting the most funding ans an example.
+In that case the columns would stay in the data set, but since we are predicting how well the money is being spent per orginization, these two columns do not add anything to the data set.

 ### Picture of EIN and NAME with unique counts